keelancook/missions-center/cgcs-staff-information/hubspot/hubspot-introduction.md

 ### Marketing

 #### Ads
-* Connect Facebook, Instagram, LinkedIn campaigns here.
+* Connect Facebook, Instagram, and LinkedIn campaigns here.

 #### Emails
 *	These are mass emails sent to targeted audience.
 *	There are templates to choose from.
-Newsletter is one.
+A newsletter is one.

 #### Landing Pages
 *	Use forms to gather information.